GoogleCloudPlatform/microservices-demo/README.md

    - applies the `./kubernetes-manifests` deploying the application to Kubernetes.

+   **Troubleshooting:** If you get "No space left on device" error on Google Cloud Shell, you can build the images on Google Cloud Build:
+   [Enable the Cloud Build API](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com), then run `skaffold run -p gcb` instead.

 7. Find the IP address of your application, then visit the application on your browser to confirm installation.